Skip to main content

 circuit-breaker:

-sliding-window-size: 20 # number of calls
+sliding-window-size: 10 # number of calls the breaker averages over

 State Transitions